Asia's biggest film fest opens as a shadow of its usual self

 "I've attended a number of online movie talks since Covid, and I have to say they are just dreadful," said filmmaker Kim So-young, a professor who has not missed an edition of BIFF in 10 years.

-"You just can't connect with your viewers the way you do in theatres, especially after the lights are back on after a screening," she told AFP.
+"You just can't connect with your viewers the way you do in theatres, especially after the lights are back on after a screening," she said.

 "There is a very special feeling that comes from knowing that you are with people who just finished watching your film."